Divergence of the multilevel Monte Carlo Euler method for nonlinear stochastic differential equations: Divergence of the multilevel Monte Carlo Euler method

-$ \mathbb{P} $-almost surely\ for all $ t \in [0,T] $.
-The drift coefficient $ \mu $ is the infinitesimal mean of the process $ X $ and the diffusion coefficient $ \sigma $ is the infinitesimal standard deviation of the process $ X $.
-We then define a family of Euler approximations $ Y_n^{ N, l, k } \colon \Omega \rightarrow \mathbb{R} $, $ n \in \{ 0, 1, \ldots, N \} $, $ N \in \N $, $ l \in \N_0 $, $ k \in \N $, by $ Y_0^{ N, l, k } := \xi^{ l, k } $ and
+$ \mathbb{P} $-almost surely for all $ t \in[0,T] $.
+The drift coefficient $ \mu$ is the infinitesimal mean of the process $ X $ and the diffusion coefficient $ \sigma$ is the infinitesimal standard deviation of the process $ X $.
+We then define a family of Euler approximations $ Y_n^{ N, l, k } \dvtx\Omega\rightarrow\mathbb{R} $, $ n \in\{ 0, 1, \ldots, N \} $, $ N \in\N$, $ l \in\N_0 $, $ k \in\N$, by $ Y_0^{ N, l, k } := \xi^{ l, k } $ and

-for all $ n \in \{ 0, 1, \ldots, N - 1 \} $, $ N \in \N $, $ l \in \N_0 $ and all $ k \in \N $. \begin{conj}[Divergence with probability one of the multilevel Monte Carlo Euler method] Assume that the above setting is fulfilled and let $ \alpha, c \in ( 1, \infty) $ be real numbers such that $ \frac{ \left| x \right|^{ \alpha } }{ c } \leq \left| \mu( x ) \right| + \left| \sigma( x ) \right| \leq c \left| x \right|^c $ for all $ x \in \mathbb{R} $ with $ | x | \geq c $.
-Moreover, assume that $ \mathbb{P}\big[ \sigma( \xi^{0,1} ) \neq 0 \big] > 0 $ or that there exists a real number $\beta\in(1,\infty)$ such that $ \P\big[ \left|\xi^{0,1}\right|\geq x \big] \geq \beta^{ \left( - x^\beta \right) }$ for all $x\in[1,\infty)$.
-Moreover, let $ f \colon \mathbb{R} \rightarrow \mathbb{R} $ be $ \mathcal{B}( \mathbb{R} ) / \mathcal{B}( \mathbb{R} ) $-measurable with $ \frac{ 1 }{ c } | x |^{ \frac{ 1 }{ c } } - c \leq f( x ) \leq c ( 1 + | x |^c ) $ for all $ x \in \mathbb{R} $.
+for all $ n \in\{ 0, 1, \ldots, N - 1 \} $, $ N \in\N$, $ l \in\N_0 $ and all $ k \in\N$. \begin{conj}[(Divergence with probability one of the multilevel Monte Carlo Euler method)] Assume that the above setting is fulfilled and let $ \alpha, c \in( 1, \infty) $ be real numbers such that\vadjust{\goodbreak} $ \frac{ \llvert x \rrvert^{ \alpha} }{ c } \leq \llvert \mu( x ) \rrvert + \llvert \sigma( x ) \rrvert \leq c \llvert x \rrvert^c $ for all $ x \in\mathbb{R} $ with $ | x | \geq c $.
+Moreover, assume that $ \mathbb{P} [ \sigma( \xi^{0,1} ) \neq0 ] > 0 $ or that there exists a real number $\beta\in(1,\infty)$ such that $ \P [ \llvert \xi^{0,1}\rrvert \geq x ] \geq\beta^{ ( - x^\beta ) }$ for all $x\in[1,\infty)$.
+Moreover, let $ f \dvtx\mathbb{R} \rightarrow\mathbb{R} $ be $ \mathcal{B}( \mathbb{R} ) / \mathcal{B}( \mathbb{R} ) $-measurable with $ \frac{ 1 }{ c } | x |^{ { 1 }/{ c } } - c \leq f( x ) \leq c ( 1 + | x |^c ) $ for all $ x \in\mathbb{R} $.
 Then we conjecture

-$\mathbb{P}$-almost surely. \end{conj} To support this conjecture, we ran simulations for the stochastic Ginzburg-Landau equation given by the solution $(X_t)_{t\in[0,1]}$ of
+$\mathbb{P}$-almost surely. \end{conj} To support this conjecture, we ran simulations for the stochastic Ginzburg--Landau equation given by the solution $(X_t)_{t\in[0,1]}$ of

-for all $ t \in [0,1] $.
-Its solution is known explicitly (e.g.\ Section 4.4 in \cite{kp92}) and is given by
+for all $ t \in[0,1] $.
+Its solution is known explicitly (e.g., Section 4.4 in~\cite{kp92}) and is given by

-for $t \in [0,1]$.
-We used this explicit solution to compute $\E[ (X_1)^2 ] \approx 0.8114 $.
-Figure~\ref{f:ginzburg} shows four sample paths of the approximation error of the multilevel Monte Carlo Euler method for the Ginzburg-Landau equation~\eqref{eq:ginzburg}.
+for $t \in[0,1]$.
+We used this explicit solution to compute $\E[ (X_1)^2 ] \approx0.8114 $.
+Figure~\ref{fginzburg} shows four sample paths of the approximation error of the multilevel Monte Carlo Euler method for the Ginzburg--Landau equation~\eqref{eqginzburg}.
 Only finite values of the sample paths are plotted.
-The next corollary is an immediate consequence of Theorem~\ref{thm:eE_divergence} above.
+The next corollary is an immediate consequence of Theorem~\ref{thmeEdivergence} above.